Call Now Request FREE consultation - 1866-758-4529

 What is Interstate Trucking?

 Interstate means if a shipment is picked up at the shipping terminal in Lake Charles, LA., destined for Charlotte, North Carolina.
 These goods will be crossing many state lines to be delivered.
 A foreign authority also allows shipments to move from the USA to Canada or Mexico, which these niche-type carriers need.
-Remember, Interstate vs. Intrastate motor carriers have to look at two different authorities when trying to discern the definitions of each.
+Remember, Interstate vs. Intrastate motor carriers must look at two different authorities when trying to discern the definitions of each.

 Not only are the tractor-trailer combinations categorized for in-state or across-state travel, but the partial and full loads are categorized as such, too.